 - Entry requirements: valid passport with student visa

 If you require syllabi that are not listed below, please contact your API Program Coordinator.

-Designed for students with no previous knowledge of Spanish, the Contemporary Hispanic Studies program offers a number of cultural courses taught in English, and many also feature some Spanish language instruction.
+Designed for students with no previous knowledge of Spanish, the Contemporary Hispanic Studies program offers a number of cultural courses taught in English, and features additional courses in beginning Spanish language instruction.
 Students may choose 4-5 courses from the following selections offered by the Department of Philology or the Department of Geography & History.
 Each course is equivalent to 3 semester credits.

 FS-02 Conversation and Composition in Spanish for American Students (3) – Conducted in English with some Spanish Instruction [Syllabus]

 The purpose of this course is to develop the students’ ability to express themselves orally as well as in writing in basic sociolinguistic contexts, enabling them to interact effortlessly while taking into consideration the contrast with their native tongue.Students learn to initialize and maintain a conversation with limited vocabulary, to spontaneously produce sentences and elementary conversational routines, to narrate and describe familiar social situations and to write various basic texts paying attention to syntactic and orthographic accuracy.
 Taught in English and Spanish.

 FS-03 Keys to Spanish Vocabulary (3) – Conducted in English with some Spanish Instruction [Syllabus]

 The aim of this course is to empower participants with an understanding of the nature of words in Spanish, as well as with the ability to take full advantage of them in spoken and written usage.
 Taught in English and Spanish.